İzmir Jewish Heritage Tours

 Shaar Hashamayim Synagogue

-The Shaar Hashamayim Synagogue is the second most active synagogue in Izmir after Beth Israel Synagogue.
+The Shaar Hashamayim Synagogue holds the distinction of being the second most active synagogue in Izmir, following closely behind the Beth Israel Synagogue in terms of community engagement and religious activities.

 Sardis Synagogue